ad-freiburg/elevant/info/analysis.md

 **Objective:**
 Evaluate current entity linking benchmarks, analyze their strenghts and weaknesses and derive suggestions for how to create better benchmarks.

-van Erp et al. analyze 6 different EL benchmarks, but only AIDA-YAGO seems to be frequently used in the EL community.
+Van Erp et al. analyze 6 different EL benchmarks, but only AIDA-YAGO seems to be frequently used in the EL community.
 They collect and compare entity-mention characteristics like entity overlap (between datasets), confusability (~ number of possible candidates for a mention), prominence, dominance (~ probability of an entity given a mention) and entity types.
 They argue that on benchmarks with low confusability, high prominence and high dominance, simple popularity-based benchmark systems can already achieve high accuracies.
 Regarding entity types they argue that country and company names are typically unique, while this is less often the case for names of cities or persons.